 Perhaps you are someone who honestly believes humanity has already made too many mistakes and that the slate needs to be wiped clean.
 If this is you, consider yourself lucky.
 All you have to do is sit back, relax, and watch it all happen.
 Or, you may think you can ride out climate change and the continued degradation of our planet largely unaffected.
 If so, I urge you to reconsider.
 We are all connected.
 Humans are intimately tied to the fate of all life on earth.
 Even our bodies and our health are directly impacted by the state of our earth.
 Gerrad Mullins, a gastroenterologist who studies the symbiosis of humans and bacteria puts it succinctly when he writes, “The ecosystem of human biology is part of the larger ecosystem on this planet.
 Healing our planet and healing ourselves are the same thing.”
 In one way or another, everyone is and will be impacted by climate change.

 Obviously, effective actions must also include a political element.
-If you want to become a planetary defender on the level of government then check out this excellent resource on how to organize grassroots political activist groups that have a real impact IndivisibleGuide.com and download their free guide.
+If you want to become a planetary defender on the level of government then check out this excellent resource on how to organize grassroots political activist groups that have a real impact: IndivisibleGuide.com (Download their free guide to grassroots planning).
 If there isn’t already a group in your area to join that supports swift action on climate change, this guide gives you all the tools to create one.

 Belief Is Everything